MohammadSheikh/MohammadSheikh/README.md

   ### 👯 I’m looking:
   For a New Grad Full Time position after Spring 2022.
   ### 🤔 I’m interested in:
-  Software Development, Data Science, and Cybersecurity
+  Software Development/Engineering, Data Science, and Cybersecurity
   ### 📫 How to reach me:
   Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/mahamadsaadsheikh) and [E-Mail](mailto:mahamadsheikh24@gmail.com)